Jay D'Souza

 Jay D'Souza (born 1 March 1995) is an Indian actor who has appeared in Tamil, Kannada and Telugu television serials.
 He began his career with the Kannada film Raaga in 2017, which gave him popularity among Kannada audience.
-He is also known for acting in the Tamil TV serial Sippikkul Muthu which aired on Star Vijay.
+He is also known for acting in the Tamil TV serial Seetharaman which aired on Zee tamil.

 Personal life

-Jay was born on 1 March 1995 in Karwar, Karnataka, India.
+Jay was born in a Konkani-speaking family on 1 March 1995 in Karwar, Karnataka, India.
 He is a Catholic.